debajyotiroyc/DataStructures_Algorithm/README.md

 <ul>finds the DFS for both directed and undirected graph. </ul>

 Dynamic Programming: all algorithms related to DP using memoization or tabulation methods.
-<ul>finds all nth term in a fibonacci sequence using Memoization approach.</ul>
+<ul>finds the n-th term in a fibonacci sequence using Memoization approach.</ul>